 I’m involved in a number of initiatives to promote research transparency.
-I’m an ambassador at the Center for Open Science (CFO) and a catalyst at the Berkeley Initiative for Transparency in the Social Sciences (BITSS).
+I’m an ambassador at the Center for Open Science (COS) and a catalyst at the Berkeley Initiative for Transparency in the Social Sciences (BITSS).

 Why I started this blog

 I started my blog in January 2013 because I was frustrated with the state of reproducibility in the social sciences:

 - many journals did not have replication policies

 - many authors did not keep replication data files on their computers to send them out on request